SIBarcodeNetwork/ReadtheDocsMaster/Docs/gb_upload_Geneious_plugin.rst

 psbA Photosystem II protein D1
 ==== =============================================================

-However, when creating submission files for sequences that are non-coding, such as the psba-trnH intergenic spacer or pseudogenes, follow the instructions laid out in the :ref:`noncoding_annotation-link`SOP.
+However, when creating submission files for sequences that are non-coding, such as the psba-trnH intergenic spacer or pseudogenes, follow the :ref:`noncoding_annotation-link` instructions.

 Primers
 -------